Science, Engineering, Technology

 - Biological Science including embryology, entomology, marine biology, and veterinary science

-- Consumer and Family Science including textiles, fiber science, and kitchen science
+- Nutrition, Consumer, and Family Science including textiles, fiber science, and food science

 - Physical Science including energy management, sustainability, and geology